pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/getting-started/accessibility.md

 ### Reduced motion

-Bootstrap includes support for the [`prefers-reduced-motion` media feature](https://drafts.csswg.org/mediaqueries-5/#prefers-reduced-motion).
+Bootstrap _includess support for the [`prefers-reduced-motion` media feature](https://drafts.csswg.org/mediaqueries-5/#prefers-reduced-motion).
 In browsers/environments that allow the user to specify their preference for reduced motion, most CSS transition effects in Bootstrap (for instance, when a modal dialog is opened or closed, or the sliding animation in carousels) will be disabled.

 ## Additional resources